kdkibtops/doc2pdf/readme.md

-# ConvertFolderDocs2PDF
+# convert-doc-to-pdf

 ## Description

-ConvertFolderDocs2PDF is a Node.js-based application that recursively converts all .doc and .docx files in a specified folder and its subdirectories to PDF.
+convert-doc-to-pdf is a Node.js-based application that recursively converts all .doc and .docx files in a specified folder and its subdirectories to PDF.
 The application ensures all Microsoft Word instances are terminated before the conversion process starts, and provides detailed logging throughout the process.
 This package tested only on Windows OS, not yet tested on Linux or MacOS